blake502/balatro-mobile-maker/README.md

  - This script assumes that **Balatro.exe** is located in the default *Steam* directory (`C:\Program Files (x86)\Steam\steamapps\common\Balatro\Balatro.exe`).
 If it is not, simply copy your **Balatro.exe** to the same folder as **balatro-mobile-maker.exe**
  - This script will automatically download [7-Zip](https://www.7-zip.org/)
  ### For Android:
- - This script can automatically download and install [Java](https://www.java.com/en/download/)
+ - This script will automatically download [OpenJDK](https://www.microsoft.com/openjdk)
  - This script will automatically download [APK Tool](https://apktool.org/)
  - This script will automatically download [uber-apk-signer](https://github.com/patrickfav/uber-apk-signer/)
  - This script will automatically download [love-11.5-android-embed.apk](https://github.com/love2d/love-android/)